osohq/oso/docs/getting-started/ui/index.rst

 use the ``Oso.get_allowed_actions()`` method to get a list of Alice's allowed actions and return them to your frontend.

 Let's look at an example.
-Imagine we have a GitHub-like app, that gives users access to repositories.
+Imagine we have a GitHub-like app that gives users access to repositories.
 The page to view a specific repository looks like this: